davidheeren/IrrigationEducatorAgent/README.md

 - This agent uses the OpenAI Agents API and requires an API key.
 - **Markdown formatting** is supported in responses.
 - This project is a test for the openai agent sdk, not a real product.
-This is also why we have the translator script included
+This is also why we have other features like the translator script included that use the already made architecture
+- The real benefit of this agent is the file database that has high quality information
+- I tried to make the docs as user friendly as possible for non-techinal people

 ## Links